Wednesday, January 29, 2014

 • ¼ cup dry white wine

-Prepare balsamic reduction: Pour White Balsamic with Pear Vinegar in sauce pan and simmer over low heat reduced by about ½.
+Prepare balsamic reduction: Pour pear balsamic vinegar in sauce pan and simmer over low heat reduced by about ½.
 Set aside and let cool.

 Wrap each scallop individually with one slice of pancetta and secure with a toothpick.
 Dredge scallops wrapped in pancetta in Cajun seasoning.
 Heat a skillet over medium heat with ¼ cup olive oil.
 Cook sea scallops on each side for about two minutes or until done (seared golden).
 In a second sauté pan over high heat, add 1 tablespoon olive oil and quickly sauté spinach, shallots and garlic for about one minute.
 Add white wine and cook for another minute, until spinach is tender.
 Place small amount of spinach on a plate and place 2 scallops on top.
 Drizzle balsamic reduction on top.